usnistgov/mobile-threat-catalogue/_stack-threats/STA-4.md

     ExploitExample:
     CVEExample:
     PossibleCountermeasures:
-        "Monitor the security patch state of devices and block enterprise connectivity from out-of-date devices with known exploitable vulnerabilities.":
+        "Use EMM/MDM solutions in combination with devices that successfully enforce a policy to maintain a minimum OS patch level and block access to enterprise resources to non-compliant devices.":
-            -
+            - Enterprise
         "Purchase devices from vendors/carriers who have committed to providing timely updates or who have known track records for prompt updates.":
-            -
+            - Enterprise
-        "Ensure devices are kept up-to-date with security patches to decrease the likelihood that they can be rooted/jailbroken.":
+        "Use EMM/MDM solutions in combination with other tools or device APIs (e.g. Android SafetyNet, device attestation) to detect and block enterprise connectivity from devices that show indications of device compromise.":
-            -
+            - Enterprise
-        "Use tools or device APIs (e.g. Android SafetyNet) to detect and block enterprise connectivity from known compromised devices.":
+        "Prior to authorizing general users to install an upgrade to an untested and potentially malicious software update, evaluate the behavior of the update on test devices to determine if it appears to be free of malicious or vulnerable behaviors.":
-            -
+            - Enterprise
-        "iOS updates are signed by Apple and the signed blob include the requesting device's unique ID and a nonce to ensure retrieved updates are intended for that device.
+        "To reduce the probability of devices being vulnerable to this type of exploit, consider deploying iOS devices. iOS updates are signed by Apple and the signed blob include the requesting device's unique ID and a nonce to ensure retrieved updates are intended for that specific device.
 The signature is verified using the chain-of-trust established at device boot to ensure the update was provided by Apple.":
-            -
+            - Enterprise
 ---